mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/blackbody_modeling.rst.txt

 *********************

 The ``blackbody_with_atm`` module provides functions for modeling the effects of PWV absorption on a black body.
 We suggest importing this module as ``bb_atm``.

 Generating an SED
 =================

-For a given array of wavelengths in Angstroms, the ``sed`` function returns the corresponding spectral energy distribution of a black body as seen through the atmosphere.
+For a given array of wavelengths in Angstroms, the ``sed`` function returns the corresponding spectral energy distribution (SED) of a black body as seen through the atmosphere.

 .. autofunction:: pwv_kpno.blackbody_with_atm.sed